danielrios/danielrios/README.md

 # :vulcan_salute: Daniel here!
 ### About me:
-- Currently working as a software engineer at Pagseguro Internacional.
+- Currently working as a mid-level software engineer at Banco Pan.
-- Experience as a developer since 2021, when I graduated and started my first job.
+- Experience as a developer since 2020, when i graduated and started my first job.
 - Currently doing a postgraduate degree in software architecture.